rajatawasthi0707/rajatawasthi-demo/README.md

 # rajatawasthi-demo
-As i am learning github so it is a demo file
+As i am learning github so it is a demo file with the file